Possible Bearish Inside Day Candle Pattern Detected for Honeywell Intl (NYSE:HON) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Honeywell Intl (NYSE:HON)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Honeywell Intl (NYSE:HON) based on the price action in the company's shares.
-Today's price range of $141.39 and $143.21 is within yesterday's high and low of the day.
+Yesterday's price range of $141.39 and $143.21 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Honeywell Intl may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Honeywell International Inc. is a worldwide diversified technology and manufacturing company.
 The Company provides aerospace products and services, control, sensing and security technologies, turbochargers, automotive products, specialty chemicals, electronic and advanced materials, process technology for refining and petrochemicals, and energy efficient products and solutions.